 1) Loop-reentrant transition due to truncation of the repeat unit

-The network in Figure 3 clearly shows the evolutionary relationship between the reentrant-helix-reentrant fold-type, PSE_1 family and the CPA-reentrant fold-type family, Citrate Symporter family (2HCT).
-From the alignment between PSE_1 and 2HCT (identity 14.5%, 316 aligned positions), it can be speculated that PSE is a truncated version of 2HCT, (Figure 4a & b).
+The networks in Fig 3 clearly show the evolutionary relationship between the reentrant-helix-reentrant fold-type, PSE_1 family and the CPA-reentrant fold-type family, Citrate Symporter family (2HCT).
+From the alignment between PSE_1 and 2HCT (identity 14.5%, 316 aligned positions), it can be speculated that PSE is a truncated version of 2HCT, Figs 4A and 4B.
 The sequence alignment shows that PSE_1 aligns from TM2 to TM10 of 2HCT, i.e., both scaffold domains as well as the N-terminal core domain are conserved (except TM1) but only the first TM helix of the second core domain is present in PSE.
 The alignment of TM1-5 of PSE to TM7-11 of 2HCT reveals an internal symmetry; however, the alignment contains a gap, covering the second reentrant helix and TM6 (residues 169-248) of PSE_1.
 This region is instead structurally aligned to the second reentrant helix and TM11 of 2HCT.

 We suggest that the novel fold could have arisen through a rescue mechanism of a truncated reentrant protein from the 2HCT family.
 The truncated transporter would not be functional as the active site is not complete.
-However, the structure could have been resurrected by the adaptation of a novel fold in which; (i) TM7 (green in Figure 4c & d) moved into the center of the protein and (ii) the connecting loop (red in Figure 4c & d) became a novel reentrant helix.
+However, the structure could have been resurrected by the adaptation of a novel fold in which; (i) TM7 (green in Figs 4C and 4D) moved into the center of the protein and (ii) the connecting loop (red in Figs 4C and 4D) became a novel reentrant helix.
 This ancestral protein would then have the topology of PSE.
-The LrgAB operon and Lys exporter families could then evolve from this ancestral protein by terminal duplications and rearrangements, see Figure 5.
+The LrgAB operon and Lys exporter families could then evolve from this ancestral protein by terminal duplications and rearrangements, see Fig 5.
 However, the sequence identity is so low between these families and all other families, so we cannot exclude that two families have evolved independently from some other ancestral reentrant protein.

 An interesting question is if the ancestral protein was functional.
 If it was truncated and no reentrant region was present it could certainly not function as a transporter.
 However, we do believe that it is not necessary to assume that the ancestral protein was non-functional.
 It is possible that the new reentrant region in PSE might exist as a minor state even in a full-length ancestral protein.